Note: Before getting started, do not power the bulbs on first. This may cause them to fall out of their three-minute pairing mode.

 After the bulb is powered on, press “Next”.

-Your iOS device will let you know that the Sengled Home app wants to join the Wi-Fi network created by the Sengled Wi-Fi bulb.
+Note: Your iOS device may let you know that the Sengled Home app wants to join the Wi-Fi network created by the Sengled Wi-Fi bulb—if so, tap "Join".

 Once the bulb is added, you will be on a page that says “Congratulations”.
 Feel free to move the bulb to the desired location of use; keep in mind that the range of the bulb from the router is based in 2.4 GHz WiFi so it can only be used in an area where your 2.4 GHz WiFi signal reaches.

 From the “Congratulations” page, we can assign the bulb to a room in the Sengled Home app.
 In this example, the bulb is physically in the dining room, so we will assign the bulb to the “Dining Room” in the Sengled Home app.
 To do this, since that room has not been created yet, press the “Add Room” button.